Farzana89/Algorithms-and-Data-Structures/Flood Fill/Find Shape Number/README.md

 Problem
 -------
 Given N * M string array of O's and X's
 Return the number of 'X' total shapes.
-'X' shape consists of one or more adjacent X's (diagonals not included).Given two linked lists sorted in increasing order.
-Merge them such a way that the result list is in decreasing order (reverse order).
+'X' shape consists of one or more adjacent X's (diagonals not included).

 Source: https://practice.geeksforgeeks.org/problems/x-total-shapes/0